This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not wear makeup or lotion on your face.

 - You or a close family member will be asked to sign a legal document called a consent form.
-It gives caregivers permission to do the procedure or surgery.
-It also explains the problems that may happen, and your choices.
+It gives the surgeon permission to do the procedure.
+It also explains the risks and your choices.
 Make sure all your questions are answered before you sign this form.

 What will happen:

-- Your caregiver will point a laser at the sclera (white part of your eye).
+- Your eye doctor will point a laser at the sclera (white part of your eye).
 The laser will go through the sclera to the ciliary body, which is where eye fluid is made.
 The laser will damage parts of the ciliary body so that it will make less eye fluid.

-After your surgery:
+After your procedure:

 - You have a fever.

-- You have questions or concerns about your surgery.
+- You have questions or concerns about your procedure.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-Learn more about Cyclophotocoagulation For Glaucoma (Precare)
+Learn more about Cyclophotocoagulation for Glaucoma (Precare)